Jaguar F-PACE Review & Prices

 Is the Jaguar F-Pace a good car?

-The F-Pace isn’t the most spacious car in the medium-sized premium SUV class, but it’s far from cramped, with plenty of room for four and their luggage.
+The Jaguar F-Pace isn’t the most spacious car among alternatives, but it’s far from cramped, with plenty of room for four and their luggage

 How much is the Jaguar F-Pace?

-Traditionally, Jaguars have been just that bit more affordable than their main German competitors but the F-Pace upends that by being just a small bit more expensive, model-for-model.
-It’s around £1,000 more expensive, in basic form, than a matching Mercedes-Benz GLC, a BMW X3, or an Audi Q5 and quite a bit more expensive than the very impressive (and hybrid-only) Lexus NX.
+Traditionally, Jaguars have been just that bit more affordable than the main German alternatives but the F-Pace upended that by being just a small bit more expensive, model-for-model.
+It was usually around £1,000 more expensive, in basic form, than a matching Mercedes GLC, BMW X3, or Audi Q5 and quite a bit more expensive than the very impressive (and hybrid-only) Lexus NX.

 Performance and drive comfort